 CAN YOU FREEZE FALAFEL?

-TO COOK FROZEN FALAFEL: At least 12 hours before cooking, remove Falafel from freezer and place in fridge.
+TO COOK FROZEN FALAFEL: At least 12 hours before cooking, remove Falafel from the freezer and place it in the fridge.
 Once thawed, cook as normal.

 MORE DELICIOUS CHICKPEA RECIPES